Fish Consumption

 The Indiana fish consumption guidelines are driven by two primary contaminants: mercury and PCBs.
 Perfluorooctane sulfonate (PFOS), which is a chemical in the per- and polyfluoroalkyl (PFAS) family, and pesticides are also considered when issuing guidelines.

 These contaminants persist in the environment at low levels.
-While these low levels of contaminants do not pose a health risk in humans from direct contact with water bodies, they can accumulate in fish tissue over time.
+While these low levels of contaminants do not pose a health risk in humans from direct contact with bodies of water, they can accumulate in fish tissue over time.
 Similarly, the contaminants can accumulate in human tissue through the consumption of fish, potentially building to levels that pose a health risk.

 Who is Most at Risk?